freeCodeCamp/guide/src/pages/articles/certificates/logical-order-in-if-else-statements/index.md

 ---
-title: Logical Order In If Else Statements
+title: Logical Order in if Else Statements
 ---
 Order is important in `if`, `else if` and `else` statements.